-Please refer to the individual credit forms for refund eligibility or to Form CT-600 and CT-600-I.
+Please refer to the individual credit forms and Form CT-600 for refund eligibility.

 Composition of prepayments included on line 87

 Lines 102 through 108 - Include on line 107 only actual prepayments made by subsidiaries that were included on Form(s) CT-3-A/C.